yakamok/keyserver-fs/README.md

 ### Which Parts of the GDPR this might be effected by:

 I would be happy for people to make pull requests to add information they think is relevent to this.

+You can also join in the discussion in the comments of an [article](https://medium.com/@mdrahony/are-pgp-key-servers-breaking-the-law-under-the-gdpr-a81ddd709d3e) i wrote to accompany this project.

 I have moved this section to a seperate document [GDPR and its effects](https://github.com/yakamok/keyserver-fs/blob/master/GDPR.md)

 ### Usage